Democracy is the solution for Egypt

 Morsi, the Brotherhood and the Islamists proved conclusively that Islamism is not the solution.
 Pretty soon, people will wake up to the realisation (yet again) that al-Sisi and the SCAF are definitely not the answer.

-What we need is a third way in which is for the individual, the army is for defence against foreign aggression and the nation is for everyone: secularists and Islamists, young and old, women and men, rich and poor.
+What we need is a third way in which religion is for the individual, the army is for defence against foreign aggression and the nation is for everyone: secularists and Islamists, young and old, women and men, rich and poor.

 One effective, potent and highly symbolic way to achieve this is to revive the stillborn 1954 draft constitution, which lay forgotten and collecting dust for decades in the basement of the Arab League.

-Showing remarkable foresight of the dangers ahead, it set out to craft Egypt as a parliamentary democracy, which would've prevented the from accumulating the arbitrary powers it now enjoys.
-It is also full of progressive ideals, including “absolute freedom of belief”, , labour rights, women's rights, social justice and solidarity, including with foreigners who do not enjoy the same rights in their home countries.
+Showing remarkable foresight of the dangers ahead, it set out to craft Egypt as a parliamentary , which would’ve prevented the from accumulating the arbitrary powers it now enjoys.
+It is also full of progressive ideals, including “absolute freedom of belief”, , labour rights, women’s rights, social justice and solidarity, including with foreigners who do not enjoy the same rights in their home countries.

 Had this constitution become the republic’s founding document, Egypt today would have been a very different, and much better place.
 Adopting it, albeit belatedly, can help Egypt become that better place by laying the foundations for true equality.